Analysis | Why What Happens in Syria Matters Beyond Its Borders

-A country of about 20 million before a 2011 uprising against President Bashar al-Assad descended into war, Syria stands at the center of a web of conflicts that have convulsed the Middle East.
+A country of about 20 million before a 2011 uprising against President Bashar al-Assad descended into war, Syria stands at the center of conflicts that have convulsed the Middle East.
 To the north lies Turkey, which has battled for decades against Kurdish separatists and is loath to allow the rise of a Kurdish proto-state from the chaos of Syria’s war.
 To the east is Iraq, whose own long-running conflict contributed to the rise of Islamic State.
-Syria also borders Israel, which captured Syria’s strategic Golan Heights plateau in 1967 and with which it technically remains at war, and Lebanon, long a center of instability.
-Assad’s alliance with Iran and its Lebanon-based Hezbollah proxy have provided a further layer of volatility, with Israel launching airstrikes on Iranian and Hezbollah targets in Syria.
-Russia has backed Assad, in part to protect its access to Syria’s Mediterranean port of Tartus, which can help it project military power to the doorstep of Europe.
-By helping the regime reclaim nearly all the terrain once held by Syrian rebels, Russia has emerged as the premier power in Syria.
-Some of Trump’s political allies oppose a U.S. retreat in Syria for fear it would reward Russia and Iran.
+Syria also borders Israel, with which it technically remains at war, and Lebanon, long a center of instability.
+Assad’s alliance with Iran and its Lebanon-based Hezbollah proxy have provided a further layer of volatility.

-Rolling back the frontiers of Islamic State’s self-declared caliphate took years of grueling warfare involving the Kurdish YPG militia now in Turkish sights, pro-Assad forces and a U.S.-led international coalition that mostly provided air support.
-But the jihadist group remains a threat.
-Members who melted into the population have been waging an insurgency in Syria, conducting assassinations, ambushes and suicide bombings.
-The Kurds control camps and detention centers housing more than 70,000 captured fighters, their families and others displaced by the conflict.
-Some are foreigners, and their home countries, which include European nations, mostly don’t want them back.
+Rolling back the frontiers of Islamic State’s self-declared caliphate took years of grueling warfare, and the jihadist group remains a threat.
+Members who melted into the Syrian population have been waging an insurgency that has included assassinations, ambushes and suicide bombings.
+The Kurdish YPG militia now under assault by Turkey control camps and detention centers whose residents include thousands of captured fighters and their families.
 What to do about the children of Islamic State fighters, growing up in the camps, has turned into an ethical and security conundrum.
 The Kurds have warned these places are “ticking time bombs.”
-Islamic State formed as militants broke away from an Iraqi branch of al-Qaeda, and experts fear any collapse in security amid a Turkish military operation could seed the Middle East’s next extremist threat.
+A collapse in security at these camps and prisons due to the Turkish military operation could seed the Middle East’s next extremist threat.

-In addition to killing an estimated 500,000 people, the Syrian war has triggered an exodus of refugees.
-Turkey hosts 3.7 million Syrians -- the world’s largest refugee population.
-President Recep Tayyip Erdogan wants his army to secure a “buffer zone” 32 kilometers (20 miles) deep along 440 kilometers (275 miles) of the Syrian border to resettle 2 million of those people.
-The move is designed to relieve domestic pressure on Erdogan, who lost Turkey’s largest cities in municipal elections this year, and would also help transform the ethnic composition of Syria’s northeast, diluting the influence of the Kurds.
-The vast majority of Syrians who fled since the war began are ethnic Arabs and hail from other parts of the country.
-A resettlement program could set Turkey up for confrontation with Assad’s government, which has warned that the return of refugees to Syria must be coordinated and cannot be used as a way to “ethnically cleanse” certain areas.
+In addition to killing an estimated 500,000 people, the Syrian war triggered an exodus of refugees, some 3.7 million of whom fled to Turkey.
+President Recep Tayyip Erdogan wants his army to secure a “buffer zone” within Syrian borders to resettle 2 million of those people.
+That could set a confrontation between Turkey and the Assad government, which has warned that the return of refugees to Syria must be coordinated and cannot be used as a way to “ethnically cleanse” certain areas.
+Another option for Erdogan -- which strikes fear in the hearts of many in the EU -- would be to resume allowing migrants in Turkey to move on into Europe.
+Turkey receives EU funding to prevent that; Erdogan wants more.

-Even before the war, Syria was only a modest producer of oil and gas, averaging 400,000 barrels per day between 2008-2010, according to the U.S. Energy Information Administration, most of it exported to Europe and Turkey.
-Proven reserves stood at 2.5 billion barrels as of January 2013, according to estimates in the Oil & Gas Journal.
-That’s dwarfed by neighboring Iraq’s 145 billion barrels.
-Royal Dutch Shell Plc, Chevron Corp., and Total SA were among companies working in ventures with the state-run Syrian Petroleum Co. before the war.
+Though Syria has been only a modest producer of oil and gas, averaging 400,000 barrels per day from 2008 to 2010 (according to the U.S. Energy Information Administration), Royal Dutch Shell Plc, Chevron Corp., and Total SA were among companies working in ventures with the state-run Syrian Petroleum Co. before the war.
 Most of Syria’s major oil assets are located in the Kurdish-controlled northeast.
-Exploration could also lead to the discovery of off-shore gas reserves given that giant deposits were found in Mediterranean waters further south near Egypt, Israel and Cyprus.
+Further exploration could lead to the discovery of off-shore gas reserves, given that giant deposits were found in Mediterranean waters farther south near Egypt, Israel and Cyprus.

 --With assistance from Selcan Hacaoglu.